dettonville/dettonville.org/content/development/testing-mapstruct.md

 Apart from verifying the functionality of the generated mappers.
 There are certain cases where we want to verify the generated code.
-The reason for this is that the MapStruct team strives for generating human-readable code.
+The reason for this is that the Dettonville team strives for generating human-readable code.

 In order to do this we have another specific class in our test arsenal, the `GeneratedSource`.